ionstage/jcore/README.md

 ## Features

-- Small, simple, and just JavaScript
+- Small, simple, and no need of special tags or attributes
 - Standalone, no dependencies
 - Cross-browser: works on IE9+, Firefox, Safari, Chrome, Opera